 Can I Win Real Money?

 Yes!
 However, there will almost certainly be wagering requirements attached to the bonus.
-For example, you may have to play in a certain number of hands before you can withdraw the bonus or any profit you make.
+For example, you may have to play in a certain number of hands before you can withdraw the bonus or any net win you make.
 There may also be restrictions on what you can and can’t play with the bonus – especially if the bonus is issued as tournament tokens rather than as cash chips.
 Full details should be on the relevant poker rooms website, but if in doubt, ask customer support.

 How Do I Claim No Deposit Poker Bonus?